Speed & Enforcement …

-The manufacturers of Stalker and New Zealand Police recognise the limitation of this tool and therefore it appears that it should only to be used to CONFIRM the officer’s assessment of an incident.
+The manufacturers of Stalker and New Zealand Police recognize the limitation of this tool and therefore it appears that it should only to be used to CONFIRM the officer’s assessment of an incident.

-From what I understand, an officer is trained to assess traffic, he is supposed to be able to spot a speeding vehicle and manually assess the speed.
+From what we understand, an officer is trained to assess traffic, he is supposed to be able to spot a speeding vehicle and manually assess the speed.
 Having said that, officers posses the same flaws as the rest of us, humans are notoriously bad at accurately assessing speeds and if that object is traveling towards you (as in most speed traps) they fail dismally.
-I challenge any human to identify which vehicle coming towards them is traveling at 100KPH and which is traveling at 105KPH.
+We challenge any human to identify which vehicle coming towards them is traveling at 100kph and which is traveling at 105kph.

-So a cop is supposed to best-guess that a particular car is speeding excessively, clearly identify the car by make and colour etc. AND ESTABLISH A TRACKING HISTORY.
+So a speed operator is supposed to best-guess that a particular car is speeding excessively, clearly identify the car by make and colour etc. AND ESTABLISH A TRACKING HISTORY.